 Difference Between Stepper Motor and Servo Motor:

-The servo motor is suitable for high torque and speed application.
-While stepper motors are less expensive so use this where high holding torque, acceleration with low-to-medium, open otherwise closed-loop operation requires flexibility.
+The servo motor is suitable for high torque and speed applications.
+While stepper motors are less expensive so, use this where high holding torque, acceleration with low-to-medium, open otherwise closed-loop operation requires flexibility.

 The main differences between Stepper Motor and Servo Motor are as follows: